Spike Lee to Direct Docuseries on Colin Kaepernick’s Life

 The project has started production, according to a press release from ESPN.
 The Do the Right Thing director will use interviews as well as never-before-seen footage from the NFL star’s personal archive to tell a first-person account from Kaepernick.

-The untitled project was announced last year as part of The Walt Disney Company’s overall first-look deal with Kaepernick’s production arm Ra Vision Media.
+The untitled project was first announced last year as part of The Walt Disney Company’s overall first-look deal with Kaepernick’s production arm Ra Vision Media.

 Lee’s production company 40 Acres and a Mule Filmworks and sports journalist Jemele Hill will also be producers on the project, with ESPN Films executive producing.